hargoniX/master/thesis/thesis.typ

 on a cycle in $G$.

 In their artifact @typeflowartifact Lutze et al. use repeated BFS from the destination node to the origin node of each marked edge to search for such a cycle.
-For sufficiently large constraint systems this can turn out to be wasteful as it might repeatedly explore parts of the graph unnecessarily.
-Instead, I use an algorithm based on strongly connected components. #footnote[The idea of using SCCs for this was presented to me by Siddharth Bhat in private communications] The algorithm assumes the existence of a subroutine $"SCC"(G)$ that computes a map from the nodes of
+However, this is wasteful as it might repeatedly explore parts of the graph unnecessarily.
+Instead, I use an algorithm based on strongly connected components. #footnote[The idea of using SCCs for this was given to me by Siddharth Bhat in private communications] It uses the fact that two vertices are on a cycle iff they are in the same SCC.
+The algorithm assumes the existence of a subroutine $"SCC"(G)$ that computes a map from each node of
-$G$ to some unique identifier of the SCC it is a member of.
+$G$ to a unique identifier of the SCC it is a member of.
 This can be done using Trajan's algorithm in time $O(abs(V) + abs(E))$.
 Overall the run time of the algorithm is bounded by the SCC finding and thus $O(abs(V) + abs(E))$.
 #pseudocode-list(booktabs: true)[